elsa-workflows/elsa-core/README.md

 ## Elsa Server + Elsa Studio

-So far, we have seen a simple Console and ASP.NET Core application that runs workflows.
-However, these applications do not provide a way to design workflows.
+While we've explored how to run workflows using simple Console and ASP.NET Core applications, these applications don't provide a way to design workflows.
+To bridge this gap, we introduce:
-For this, we need the following:

-- Elsa Server: The ASP.NET Core application needs to expose API endpoints that can be used to design workflows.
+Elsa Server: An ASP.NET Core application that exposes API endpoints for designing workflows.
-- Elsa Studio: A Blazor application that can be used to design workflows.
+Elsa Studio: A Blazor application tailored for designing workflows with ease.

-To setup a simple Elsa Server application, follow these steps:
+To set up a simple Elsa Server application, follow these step-by-step instructions:

 1. Create a new ASP.NET Core application.
 2. Add the necessary packages